 The BELE Network is working to expand high-quality learning opportunities for students who have been historically underserved.
 Recognizing the complexity of creating learning practices that are responsive to all cultures, our diverse members are taking a range of approaches to create learning environments that meet all students’ needs.

-The BELE Network is connecting leaders, thinkers and innovators in research, practice and philanthropy to create model learning environments that will transform the experiences and outcomes of historically marginalized students.
+The BELE Network is connecting leaders, thinkers and innovators in research, practice, policy and philanthropy to initiate systemic change that will transform the experiences and outcomes of all students.

 The Teaching Excellence Network (TEN) is a survey platform and feedback tool for teachers that aligns the voices of educators, students and families to build schools that are responsive to their communities, which has historical blind spots for many systems and schools serving communities of color.Visit Site